The first plant arrived in Malaya in 1875, was commercialised in 1917, and it has since then contributed to the good reputation of the country.

-The wonders that the oil of the crop produces, makes the worldwide demands for palm oil keep growing over the past century.
-The success story of Malaysian palm oil industry has placed the country as the second largest producer of palm oil in the world, next to Indonesia.
+The wonders that the oil of the crop produces, made the worldwide demand for palm oil keep growing over the past century.
+The success story of Malaysia’s palm oil industry has placed the country as the second largest producer of palm oil in the world, next to Indonesia.

 About 50 million tons of palm oil are produced every year, contributing to 13.7% of Malaysia’s gross national income.

 Back in 1975, oil palm plantations only took up 0.6 million hectares of land, but the number had increased to 5.0 million hectares by the year 2011 to cater to the soaring demands of palm oil from all over Asia and the Europe.

 Oil palm, or Elaeis Guineensis, originated in west Africa.
 The plant arrived when the Royal Botanic Gardens in Kew, England sent the first batch of oil palm to Malaya in 1875.
 The purpose, however, was only to serve as an ornamental plant.

 Then in 1917, a young Frenchmen Henri Fauconnier planted some oil palm seeds at the Tennamaram Estate in Batang Berjuntai, Selangor, which soon became the first commercial oil palm plantation in Malaya.

 The discovery of weevil pollination technique

 As plantation areas grew bigger, many people were getting employed to work on the pollination of the palm fruits.